 When in the New Function Breakpoint dialog, enter the function or method name.

-Make sure PHP is select in the language drop down
+Make sure PHP is selected in the language drop-down

 If the function or method is in the project the breakpoint will bind.

-When providing function name, you can be more specific.
+When providing a function name, you can be more specific.
 The syntax for the function breakpoint is

 function_name can be fully qualified or the namespace part can be omitted.